strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 ----------

 Measure Date
 ^^^^^^^^^^^^

 Measure date

+:Field name: MeasDate

+:Data type: Date[8]

+:Domain:
   For Date fields, data must be recorded in compliance with the standard format used across the National Health Data Dictionary; specifically, dates must be of fixed 8 column width in the format DDMMYYYY, with leading zeros used when necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

 ----------

 Measure Name
 ^^^^^^^^^^^^

+:Field name: Measure

+:Data type: Char[20]

+:Domain:
   The name of the measure

 ----------

 Medication
 ^^^^^^^^^^

+:Field name: Medication

+:Data type: Char[1]

+:Domain:
   Was this the current four items plus 'Not on medication' with Yes/No/Missing for each item or an ATC Level 3 code?

 ----------

 Mental health service contact - client participation indicator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An indicator of whether the client has participated in a service contact, as represented by a code.

+:Field name: PartIndic

+:Data type: Char[1]

 :Domain:
   :1: Yes